jjnether/obsidian_backup/jnetherton/DA/Active Orders/114822 - Camp Humphreys.md

 - Simulate in lab

 2-8) Communication restoration – During DNP error and fixing occurred, whether the protocol session auto reset and DNP data transferring stably synchronized.
 (Have you generated the report by event log?)
+- if comms are lost, DNP data will be buffered.
+When restored, it will be sent

 2-9) DNP Data mapping – Given set value (AI/AO, BI/BO) information for transferred DNP data is not verified to be properly loaded during FAT.
 - Show DNP map in as shipped program?

+copy erich, tom, and charles